Antimicrobial Resistance (AMR)

 What is antibiotic resistance?

-Antibiotic resistance is a form of AMR which describes when bacteria change in response to the use of antibiotic medicines.
+Antibiotic resistance is a particular form of AMR which describes when bacteria change in response to the use of antibiotic medicines.
 AMR is a broader term which includes the response of other microbes such as fungi, viruses and parasites.

 How does antibiotic resistance happen?